square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

   overlay_color: "#333"
 ---

-We use __Druva__ to continuously backup your Macbook to the cloud, just to be safe.
+We use __Druva__ to continuously backup your MacBook to the cloud, just to be safe.
 Let's activate it now.

-Start by clicking on the Druva icon near the Pulse Secure icon in the top-right corner of your Macbook desktop.
+Start by clicking on the Druva icon near the Pulse Secure icon in the top-right corner of your MacBook desktop.

 {% include figure url="/assets/images/druva-mac-tray.jpg" image_path="/assets/images/druva-mac-tray.jpg" %}